chennnnnyize-zz/Renewables_Scenario_Gen_GAN/README.md

 Model-Free Renewables Scenario Generation Using Generative Adversarial Networks by Yize Chen, Yishen Wang, Daniel Kirschen and Baosen Zhang

-This repository can be used for general scenario-generation
+The method shown in this repository can be used for general scenario-generation problems in power systems.

 ## Motivation
 Engineers need an efficient and scalable technique to capture and model the dynamics of time-series scenarios as well as spatio-temporal scenarios for renewables generation process.
 Traditional model-based methods are proposed with many model assumptions, while on the other side these models are hard to scale into power generation process at different locations.